apache/incubator-kie-kogito-runtimes/README.txt

 - Open the main pom.xml file from the project base directory.
 - Select the profiles "notSoaProfile" and "fullProfile".
 - Go grab a coffee while it's indexing.

+Verify other settings:
+- Open menu File, menu item settings:
+- Tree item Compiler, change the contents of the textfield resource patterns to "!?*.java" (without the double quotes)
+- Tree item compiler, tree item Java Compiler, textfield additional command line parameters -- add " -J-Xss1024k" so it becomes something like "-target 1.5 -J-Xss1024k" -- This is to avoid an StackOverflowError when building

 Code style
 ----------